castorini/pygaggle/docs/experiments-msmarco-document.md

 MonoT5 is pointwise reranker.
 This means that each document is scored independently using T5 respectively.

 Since it can take many hours to run these models on all of the 5193 queries from the MS MARCO dev set, we will instead use a subset of 50 queries randomly sampled from the dev set.
-Running these instructions with the entire MS MARCO dev set should give about the same results as that in the corresponding paper.

 Note 1: Run the following instructions at root of this repo.
 Note 2: Make sure that you have access to a GPU